IDEMSInternational/mathscamp-playing-cards/Markdown/Pieces of Cake.md

 ## Hint

 Start with a small number of cuts, e.g. 1, 2, 3.
 How can you add another cut to get the biggest number of pieces?
-Remember it doesn't say that the pieces have to be the same size!
+Remember it doesn't say that the pieces have to be of the same size!
 What happens if many cuts pass through the same point?

 ## Explanation